wdporter/i-am-that-vuepress/68-seek-the-source-of-consciousness/readme.md

 # 68. Seek the Source of Consciousness

->Be aware of being conscious and seek the source of consciousness.
+>Be aware of beïng conscious and seek the source of consciousness.
 That is all.
 Very little can be conveyed in words.
-It is the doing as I tell you that will bring light, not my telling you.
+It is the doïng as I tell you that will bring light, not my telling you.
 The means do not matter much; it is the desire, the urge, the earnestness that count.

 **Questioner:**&ensp;We were talking the other day about the ways of the modern Western mind and the difficulty it finds in submitting to the moral and intellectual discipline of the *Vedanta*.
 One of the obstacles lies in the young European’s or American’s preöccupation with the disastrous condition of the world and the urgent need of setting it right.